-Handy in the garage but even handier when out on the bike, especially when you’re touring.
+Handy in the garage but even more useful when out on the bike, especially when you’re touring.
 The compact design packs in plenty of the tools you need to keep you moving.

-We’ve checked out the range of multi-tools and picked out our top 3 to fit every budget.
+We’ve checked out the range of multi-tools and picked our best 3 to fit every budget.

 For £6.99, this multi-tool is a steal.
 Not only do you get the standard attached multi-tools which include pliers, knife, Seaper knife, can opener, flat head screwdrivers, Philips screwdriver and even a nail file (should you need it after all your hard work); Anpro have included an 11 screwdriver bit set too.
 Presented in a handy portable pouch, the multi-tool won’t become damaged when not in use.

 For £45, you can buy this robust multi-tool from Gerber with 15 components including wire cutters for any electrical maintenance and a bottle opener for a well deserved drink after all your hard work.
 The durable storage pouch can be attached to a belt loop so you don’t lose them.

 If you’re willing to push the boat out and make an investment in a multi-tool that will last, the Leatherman Crunch Multi-Tool costs around £110.
 With a built-in hex-bit adaptor, you can carry hex bits too.
 The crunch clamps up to a 1-inch diameter pipe and the leather pouch adds a touch of class to this compact tool.

 If you want a multi tool that’s less Swiss Army Knife and more mini tool set, Crank Brothers’ Multi-19 has, you’ve guessed it, 19 tools.